Fine Tune a model

 -

-- Generate a Hugging Face token with the necessary permissions.
+- Generate a Hugging Face token with appropriate permissions

-- Add the token in the designated field.
+- Add your token in the designated field

-Choose a dataset from Hugging Face for Fine Tuning.
+You can choose a dataset from Hugging Face for fine-tuning:

 tatsu-lab/alpaca

-- Select an appropriate GPU instance based on your model's requirements:
+- Select a GPU instance based on your model's requirements:

-- For smaller models: Choose GPUs with less memory
+- Smaller models: Choose GPUs with less memory

-- For larger models/datasets: Choose GPUs with higher memory capacity
+- Larger models/datasets: Choose GPUs with higher memory capacity

 "You've successfully configured your training environment!"